redecentralize/alternative-internet/README.md

 * [Known](http://withknown.com/) is a simple way to share your story with a variety of media, from any device.
 Aligned with the indie web movement, Known sites can be installed on your own server, and each one will operate as a node in a global social network, together with other indie web platforms.
 Known is fully extensible and supports microblogging, photos, articles, events, location check-ins and bookmarks out of the box.
 It is a responsive web platform that works on anything with a web browser.

-* [Kune](http://kune.cc/) is based on Apache Wave and is a free/open source distributed social network focused on collaboration rather than just on communication.[2]
-That is, it focuses on online real-time collaborative editing, decentralized social networking and web publishing, while focusing on workgroups rather than just on individuals.

 * [Lemon.email](https://lemon.email/) is encrypted and decentralized e-mail service.
 It can be totally decentralized (works as a [dApp](https://ipfs.io/ipns/dapp.lemon.email/)) or it can work as a mail service that uses IPFS/Ethereum as a storage for previously encrypted emails.
 The way encryption works is that the passphrase that is used to unlock emails is not saved anywhere and therefore nobody cannot read user’s emails.
 Also, third party email services cannot read or decrypt lemon emails, because only notification about incoming email is sent to those services and user must go to external link to read private email.

 * [Libertree](http://libertreeproject.org/) is free, libre, open-source software which is intended to provide a way for people to create their own social network.
 Libertree social networks can be free from commercial influence and manifestation, such as behaviour tracking, user profiling, advertising, data mining and analysis, and covert information filtering.